Coopydood/ultimate-macOS-KVM/README.md

 This is continually updated and made better as the project develops.
 Feel free to help out and [write your own!](https://github.com/Coopydood/ultimate-macOS-KVM/new/main/docs)

-Or, you can find some in the included [docs folder](https://github.com/Coopydood/ultimate-macOS-KVM/tree/main/docs).
+Changelogs can be found on the [releases](https://github.com/Coopydood/ultimate-macOS-KVM/releases) page.

+> [!TIP]
+> All documentation and changelogs are included in the [docs folder](https://github.com/Coopydood/ultimate-macOS-KVM/tree/main/docs) for offline reading.

 ***